⚓ Seafaring¶

 Did they have a tiller or a rudder?
 It could have been a stern-mounted oar that functions as a rudder.
 If that was the case, it would snap as soon as they hit stormy water.
 What we think of today as a rudder is attached to the sternpost, the skeleton of the ship, making them much more sturdy.
 That technology didn't exist for another 1,000 years or so.

 A sail also needs to be a very large sheet of very sturdy material.
 Longship sails were around 144 square feet (12m x 12m).
 Transoceanic sails were upwards of 100 square meters.
-Did Lehi pack one before leaving the imaginary seaports in Jerusalem?
-Or did they need to build looms and shear hundreds of sheep, and then keep it from rotting, keep it away from rodents?
-How many sheep would that require?
-I don't have numbers, but I have read that sheep can only be sheared once a year, so unless the sail was fabricated incrementally, we'd be looking at 200 concurrent sheep to create one sail.
-Are they going to need patches for if the sail tears?
-Are they going to have a backup sail?
+Did Lehi pack one before leaving the seaports of land-locked Jerusalem?
+Or did they need to build looms and shear thousands of sheep, and then keep it from rotting, keep it away from rodents?
+By the way, how many sheep would this require?

 Maybe I'm just hard-hearted.
+For all I know, the ship didn't even have a sail... but was still somehow driven by wind.
 Maybe these are all nitpicky hangups and I need to trust that ships built outside of the "manner of men" is feasible and not the point to focus on.

 Navigating¶

 The Jaredites had barges, hopped in, spent a year flipping over in the ocean, and somehow ended up in America.
 Nephi had better technology, so I suppose if navigation was going to be handled by God, Nephi wouldn't have been given a compass, right? ...
 But Nephi does have a compass, and it's shown to be critical for the journey.
-So... is it safe to assume that Lehi & friends will need oceanic navigation tools?
+So... is it safe to assume that Lehi & friends needed to use oceanic navigation tools?

 To my uneducated eyes there is absolutely no way of knowing where in the world I am, when out at sea.
 The surface of the ocean has no visual landmarks, just water in every direction.
 Once nightfall arrives, stars are clearly visible, and could ostensibly be used for navigation to at least know that you haven't veered off course in the last hour or two.
 The sun predictably rises in the east, and sets in the west.
 I have now imparted to you all knowledge that I could use to intuit what to do if lost at sea.
 Maybe Nephi, growing up in ancient Jerusalem, knows more about oceanic navigation than I do, seeing how... you know, ancient Jerusalem was known for its busy seaports.

 Verse 9 describes this ship becoming a party boat.
 God is going to have none of that, particularly if L&L are going to be mean to Nephi.
-Nevermind that the whole pretense of Lehi's family leaving Jerusalem to avoid destruction.
-God just allowed Jerusalem to be besieged by the Neo-Babylonian Empire, later burnt down and its temple destroyed— stay focused, now, we're not trying to make sense of God influencing the Liahona's functionality, just remember that speaking to Nephi with much rudeness upsets God a lot more than Babylonians desecrating the Temple.
-What the hell, God?
+Nevermind that the whole pretense of Lehi's family leaving Jerusalem is to avoid destruction.
+God just allowed Jerusalem to be besieged by the Neo-Babylonian Empire, later burnt down and its temple destroyed... but stay focused, now, we're not trying to make sense of God influencing the Liahona's functionality, just remember that speaking to Nephi with much rudeness upsets God a lot more than Babylonians desecrating the Temple.
+Don't think about it.

-I don't know just how intense these storms were, but someone on the ship could justifiably think "hell yeah, more wind at our backs!
-Full speed ahead," assuming they have no way to measure progress over distance.
+I don't know just how intense these storms were, but someone on the ship could be justified in thinking "hell yeah, more wind at our backs!
+Full speed ahead," assuming they have no way to measure velocity over distance, nor have any sense of progress.
 If they were in doldrums, they could simply be adrift with no wind for three days, I guess.
-They don't know where the promised land is, how far away it is, or even how fast they're moving— they only know "it's that way."
+They don't know where the promised land is, how far away it is, or even how fast they're moving.
+They only know "it's that way."
 How would they know that the Liahona even stopped working, unless it's being constantly monitored for erratic behavior?
 If anyone said something unkind to Nephi, did they have to stop everything and evaluate?
 With no visual landmarks, amid a storm they wouldn't be able to see the stars.
 Unless it was spinning around indecipherably, the wrong direction could be easily misinterpreted as the right direction.
 It's a compass.
 It points in a direction.
 That's all that anyone could expect a compass to do.

 Maybe the second spindle was the "obedience" meter so you know that the first spindle isn't to be trusted.